 In person.
 Fill out and sign the Colorado voter registration application located below.
 Print, sign, and return the form to your county clerk and recorder’s office.
 A list of all county clerk and recorder’s offices in the state of Colorado can be found here .

 How do I vote in Colorado?

-2) Vote in-person.
-If you prefer to vote in person, you can do so at any Voter Service and Polling Center (VSPC) in your county beginning on October 24th.
+Vote in-person.
+If you prefer to vote in person, you can do so at any Voter Service and Polling Center (VSPC) in your county beginning on October 22nd.
 To find the closest VSPC to you, visit the Just Vote Colorado homepage, scroll down to “FIND VOTER SERVICE & POLLING CENTERS”, and enter your address into the map feature.
+Voters DO NOT need to surrender mail ballots in order to vote at VSPCs.
 Please note that this website feature will not be available until October.

 I am a registered Colorado voter.
 How do I update my voter registration record (to change my voter affiliation, address, etc.)?

 In person.
 Fill out and sign the Colorado voter registration application located below.
 Make sure to complete Section 8, “Updating a Current Record”.
 Print, sign, and return the form to your county clerk and recorder’s office.
 A list of all county clerk and recorder’s offices in the state of Colorado can be found here.

 I didn’t get my ballot.
 Can I still vote?